dhananjaygr/InlineQuestions/100-Foundation/questions/Page4/question-02.md

 Question Type : Single Choice

 ## Question
-What are the key benefits of using a virtualization technology in IT infrastructure?:
+Which of the following steps is NOT part of creating a data classification rule in the Wiz portal?

 ## Options
-Option 1: Resource optimization
+Option 1: Selecting the data type

-Option 2: Increased hardware utilization
+Option 2: Defining the severity level

-Option 3: Improved disaster recovery
+Option 3: Setting the maximum unique matches

-Option 4: Enhanced network bandwidth
+Option 4: Uploading the file to be classified

 ## Answers
-Option 1 : 1
+Option 4 : 1

 ## Correct Answer Feedback
-Option 1 is correct answer
+Option 4 is correct answer

 ## Incorrect Answer Feedback
-Selected ## Options is not correct Option 1 is correct answer
+Selected ## Options is not correct Option 4 is correct answer

 ## Tags
 tag1